Representation Learning for Event-based Visuomotor Policies

-Only very recently has there been work on combining event camera data with sensorimotor policies.
+\emph{Sensorimotor Policies with Event Cameras}: Only very recently has there been work on combining event camera data with sensorimotor policies.
 Event camera data was coupled with control for autonomous UAV landing in \cite{pijnacker2018vertical}, \cite{hagenaars2020evolved}.
 EVDodge \cite{sanket2019evdodge} creates an avoidance system for UAVs by using event data to track moving objects and infer safe avoidance maneuvers based on these measurements, combining multiple modules such as homography, segmentation, with the actions driven by a classical control policy.
 Event camera data was also used to power a closed-loop control scheme for a UAV in flight by tracking roll angles and angular velocities in \cite{dimitrova2020towards}.
-Reinforcement learning using event camera data has also been explored recently, using accumulated event frames fed into CNN-based policy networks for ground robots \cite{arakawa2020exploration} and for UAV obstacle avoidance \cite{mianNEURO}.
+Reinforcement learning using event camera data has only been explored very recently, using accumulated event frames fed into CNN-based policy networks for ground robots \cite{arakawa2020exploration} and for UAV obstacle avoidance \cite{mianNEURO}.